Skip to main content

 Submit Your Sitemap

-And GSC isn’t a one-and-done either.
-It’s actually a very useful website management tool.
-It’s worth checking daily, especially in the first few weeks after launch.
+In fact, it’s worth checking daily, especially in the first few weeks after launch.
 For overall performance, but also for crawl errors, indexing issues, or any sudden changes.
+If something dramatic has gone wrong, it should be obvious in GSC.

 Crawl Your Site